jekil/awesome-hacking/_pages/index.rst

 - `Gdb-dashboard <https://github.com/cyrus-and/gdb-dashboard>`_ - Modular visual interface for GDB in Python.
 - `Gdbstub <https://github.com/mborgerson/gdbstub>`_ - A simple, dependency-free GDB stub that can be easily dropped in to your project.
 - `Ghidra <https://github.com/NationalSecurityAgency/ghidra>`_ - A software reverse engineering (SRE) framework.
+- `Granary <https://github.com/Granary/granary>`_ - A  kernel space dynamic binary translation framework.
+The main goal of Granary is to enable flexible and efficient instrumentation of Linux kernel modules, while imposing no overhead to non-module kernel code.
 - `Haybale <https://github.com/PLSysSec/haybale>`_ - Symbolic execution of LLVM IR with an engine written in Rust.
 - `Heap-viewer <https://github.com/danigargu/heap-viewer>`_ - An IDA Pro plugin to examine the glibc heap, focused on exploit development.
 - `Hopper <https://www.hopperapp.com>`_ - A OS X and Linux Disassembler/Decompiler for 32/64 bit Windows/Mac/Linux/iOS executables.